murphyk/khipu-bayes-talk/README.md

 ## To build a new version

-Settings>Pages>Build and deployment
+Settings>Pages>Build>Deployment
   Change source to github actions

 Go to .github/workflows/deploy.yml
-Change line 28 to '--base /reponame/'
+Change line 31 to '--base /reponame/'

 For testing:
 'git commit -m "[skip actions] foo foo"`